wordbit/wordbit/content/posts/2021-05-31-blob-opera-and-the-talking-paper-airplane.markdown

 And yet, despite alienating academics in the AI field, Google is forging on with AI advances in translation, images, and voice.
 The aforementioned talking paper airplane was a demo of LaMDA - Google's natural language algorithm built on Transformer, an open-sourced neural network architecture.
 The technology is impressive, but talking to a paper airplane is so deliberately benign, it borders on satire.

 With other AI initiatives in simultaneous development like Google's Multitask Unified Model (MUM) - also built on Transformer - it is becoming clear that Google is positioning conversational AI as the true soul of Google.
-The problem is that most of us don't really understand the full implications of this increasingly-powerful AI, and Google is fast losing credibility with the researchers who do.
+The problem is that most of us don't really understand the underlying implications of this increasingly-powerful AI, and Google is fast losing credibility with the researchers who do.

 Not a good look for a company whose guiding principle was once "don't be evil" (a phrase now downplayed in their Code of Conduct).

-...airplane is so benign it seems like satire

-...
-AI is the real soul of Google but is not fully understood by us

-note: AI ethics team and podcast
+And yet, the small practical and tangible applications of AI in Google's most-popular products are genuinely great.
+When Google Maps delivers a driving route that is less likely to have any sudden stops (Safe Routing), AI is saving lives.
+And when Google Maps also offers a driving route that may not be the fastest, but uses less gas (Fuel-Efficient Route), AI is saving your gas money and the environment.

+But when Google Lens scans your photograph and tells you where you can buy those pair of shoes in the photo, the AI start to get creepy again.

+I get it - the conflicting duality of trying to be helpful while also trying to sell you something is something every business struggles to balance.
+I think that Google overcompensates on both extremes though.

+It's plain icky when Chrome will start displaying all your open shopping carts from all the sites you've visited in a new tab (if you aren't bothered by that sort of cross-site tracking, you should be).

+But is it any less disturbing when Google's camera will determine that you're black and adjusts the colour balance in it's image processing accordingly?
+Don't get me wrong - adjusting for darker skin tones is a million times better than the whitewashing camera algorithms from some companies (LG being one).
+But does Google actually care, or do they desperately want you to see them as a woke and inclusive company?
+Or, more cynically, do they want to know your ethnicity so they can add another data point to your ad profile?

+Overreaching with...

+Overcompensating with...

+Google Photos is dead to me and it has become cluttered and hard to navigate.
+Too many "creations".

+Maybe have a rapid-fire bullet pint round for the rest

 * Google I/O pre-show: Blob Opera - WTF!
 Wierdest shit I’ve ever seen.
 Some sort of machine-learning experiment slash acid trip
 * Somber Pichai after that - his home country of India is being hard hit right now